merative/acd-containers/src/pages/configeditor/download_docker.md

   - Logs are in `/etc/httpd/logs` (you need to be root to see them by default) in case you need to look at logs

   - Note:  By default, the Configuration Editor is running unsecured and users will be prompted to only provide their name and email address.
-You can, however, add a plugin for the HTTP Server to secure access to the system.
+You can, however, add a plugin for the HTTP server to secure access to the system.
 The auth_openidc module, for example, can be used and configured to check credentials against an openIDC provider, such as IBM AppID.
 These docs [https://github.com/zmartzone/mod_auth_openidc](https://github.com/zmartzone/mod_auth_openidc) and [https://cloud.ibm.com/docs/appid?topic=appid-web-apps](https://cloud.ibm.com/docs/appid?topic=appid-web-apps) are for those tools.
 See sample instructions below for setting that up after you have the base Configuration Editor installed.
 Another level of security can be done with firewall access at the network layer just to limit which networks can access the HTTP server.

 - Install Java - you can use this command:<br/>
   `sudo yum install java-1.8.0-openjdk`